- Read our Pregnancy Guide.

 - Decide about childbirth preparation classes.
 First-time patients may want to take Prepared Childbirth Classes, breast-feeding, infant care and others.
 Call Huntington’s Childbirth Education Dept. at 626-397-8768 for more information.

-- If you have never seen Huntington Hospital’s Birthing Center, you may attend a free tour.
+- If you have never seen Huntington Hospital’s Birthing Center, you may attend a free Maternity Tour.

 - Select a Pediatrician for the baby’s care while in the hospital.
 We can recommend one, but many patients wish to ask around and pick someone of their own choosing.
 Verify that your selected Pediatrician is on your child’s medical insurance plan and is on staff at Huntington.